 Key Characteristics

-• Arises from Past Events: Liabilities stem from past transactions or events, such as loans or purchases.
+- Arises from Past Events: Liabilities originate from prior transactions, such as receiving goods, taking loans, or entering contracts.

 2. Types of Liabilities